urbainn2/basic-boxify/examplify/README.md

 ### Firebase Setup

   This example requires a **Firebase project** (development/staging).
+  > This project uses a **different** Firebase project than the one used by Boxify!
+Contact @urbainn / `ubrainfr(at)gmail.com` to be added.

   1. **Contact the maintainer** to be added to the 'boxify-dev' Firebase console.
   2. **Download**:
      - `google-services.json` into `android/app` from the Firebase console <https://console.firebase.google.com/u/0/project/boxify-dev-96c50/settings/general/android:com.boxify.dev>
      - `GoogleService-Info.plist` into `ios/Runner` (if you'll be developing on iOS)
-     - Go to <https://console.firebase.google.com/u/0/project/boxify-dev-96c50/settings/general/web:ZmNlM2QyYjQtMGRlNC00N2QzLWJkZDktYjYwOWE1NzZhZWYz> and click on Config.
+     - Go to <https://console.firebase.google.com/u/0/project/basic-examplify/settings/general/web:N2E3OTYyMzgtZmRkOS00NjExLTkzYTQtNmU1Zjk5ZTE4ZjNk> and click on Config.
 Copy the code.
 Create a new file called `firebase_options.dart` in `lib/config/`.
 Use the example file for instructions on how to paste the information you copied.
   3. Make sure those files **are not** committed to GitHub if they contain sensitive info.
 Check `.gitignore`.

 ### Running the App